 In the summer of 2012, we got a start on waterproofing repairs and gained some good experience by working on the planters in front of the cathedral.
 We also used the time to make some of the necessary adjustments and improvements.

 In the short term, there is the obvious issue of water damage to occupied spaces.
 So far we have been controlling leaks by catching and diverting water above the ceilings of the restrooms, the Preschool and Wilsey rooms.
 That is increasingly difficult to do.
 In the longer term, the penetration of water into the steel-reinforced concrete structure results in the same kind of decay that required complete replacement of the roofs over the quire, north transept and Choir House.
 The result of long-term leaking is complete replacement of a concrete structure.

-The overall area affected by this project is shaded in light yellow in the diagram below.
+The overall area affected by this project is shaded in green in the diagram below.

 Obviously the 2013 work will cause major disruption, particularly when the stairs and outdoor labyrinth are replaced.
 The cathedral will remain open with all our usual activities occurring.
 Access will be via the California Street doors and both sets of doors leading from the plaza.

 The total cost of the entire project is estimated at between $2.1 and $2.4 million.
 We already have in hand one very generous gift from Sir William Fries II, who in 2008 gave the cathedral one million dollars to be used specifically for the Great Stairs project.
 The rest of the money will be taken from funds from a prior bequest that was reserved specifically for building maintenance and restoration.